-Mr. Miiller was awarded \$226,854 or 69% of his target commission award for fiscal 2014.
-No amounts were paid to Mr. Miiller under the terms of his a quarterly consistency bonus.
+Mr. Miiller was awarded \$202,500 or 56% of his target commission award for fiscal 2015.
+No amounts were paid to Mr. Miiller under the terms of his quarterly consistency bonus.
+The commission award for fiscal 2015 includes additional discretionary bonuses paid to Mr. Miiller of \$40,500 for his work on the America's sales reorganization efforts.

-We believe that the performance targets set for Mr. Miiller are challenging and require substantial effort in order to be attained which is evidenced by Mr. Miiller's historical achievements against his performance targets of 102% in fiscal 2010, 88% in fiscal 2011; 145% in fiscal 2012, 112% in fiscal 2013 and 69% in fiscal 2014.
-Mr. Miiller's performance targets for fiscal 2010 and 2011 were based on his responsibilities as Vice President Sales, Americas and his performance targets for fiscal 2012, 2013 and 2014 are based on his responsibilities as Senior Vice President of Worldwide Sales.
+We believe that the performance targets set for Mr. Miiller are challenging and require substantial effort in order to be attained which is evidenced by Mr. Miiller's historical achievements against his performance targets of 88% in fiscal 2011; 145% in fiscal 2012, 112% in fiscal 2013, and 69% in fiscal 2014, and 56% in fiscal 2015.
+Mr. Miiller's performance targets for fiscal 2011 were based on his responsibilities as Vice President Sales, Americas and his performance targets for fiscal 2012 through fiscal 2015 are based on his responsibilities as Senior Vice President of Worldwide Sales.
 Mr. Miiller's compensation plan includes quarter over quarter sequential growth targets that we believe are important to sustain consistent revenue growth over prior year actual amounts.